 Eyelid Surgery (Blepharoplasty)

-Dr. Sherwyn performs eyelid surgery in his New York City (NYC) and Greenwich, CT offices.
+Dr. Sherwyn performs eyelid surgery in his New York City (NYC) office.
 Cosmetic eyelid surgery, as a rule, addresses both the skin and fat of the upper and lower eyelid regions.
 Herein, blepharoplasty can rejuvenate puffy, sagging or tired-looking eyes.
 Yet, by necessity, cosmetic eyelid surgery must be considered within the context of the overall aesthetics of the periorbital, or eyelid, region.
 Herein, precision is critical.

 Typically, an upper blepharoplasty removes the excess fat and lax, drooping skin of the upper eyelids.
 Particular attention must be given to providing for clean, crisp, symmetric upper eyelid regions with an indiscernible resultant line of closure.
 However, a careful examination is required in order to determine an individual's need for a brow lift, upper blepharoplasty, or both.
 The majority of persons seeking rejuvenation of the upper eyelid region are candidates for both brow elevation as well as upper blepharoplasty.
 Whether one is a candidate for both procedures, however, does not mandate the need to do both at the same time.
 Indeed, the brow elevation may be performed prior to the upper blepharoplasty or vice versa.
 It is imperative, however, that should an upper blepharoplasty be performed first in a patient with brow descent provisions be made to provide for future brow lift by not removing excessive amounts of skin.